Financial remedies on divorce

 However, the laws which govern the use of financial remedy orders are now several decades old, dating back to the Matrimonial Causes Act 1973, and subsequently mirrored in the Civil Partnership Act 2004.

-Half a century after the passage of the 1973 Act, the Government has asked the Law Commission to review whether the current law is working effectively, and delivering fair and consistent outcomes for divorcing couples.
+Half a century after the passage of the 1973 Act, the Government asked the Law Commission to review whether the current law is working effectively, and delivering fair and consistent outcomes for divorcing couples.

 The project